AdelinMoldovan/MonitoringMicroservice/README.md

 Message Broker (i.e., a queue).
 The timestamp is taken from the local clock, and the device_id is unique to each instance of the Smart Metering Device Simulator and corresponds to the device_id of a user from the database.

+I used 2 locally created backends that simulate the message producer.